aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-11-01-rest-4-emperor-clothes.md

 - Optimize the implementation of existing endpoints without changing inputs or outputs.

-- Leverage caching—but only if you can achieve a good cache hit rate on authorized or public content.
+- Leverage caching - but only if you can achieve a good cache hit rate on authorized or public content.
 Both clients and servers will need updates to manage the risk of stale data.
 And it’s not just about displaying outdated information; it’s also about the workflows that follow.

 **Performance & Functionality**

 - Enhance existing endpoints so clients can be more specific about what they need.
 This, however, negatively impacts caching and requires client-side code changes.
-Modifying request parameters or response structures introduces breaking changes—missing expected data or unexpected new data could cause failures.
+Modifying request parameters or response structures introduces breaking changes - missing expected data or unexpected new data could cause failures.

 - Tackle N+1 and other complex issues by designing and implementing new endpoints that overlap with existing ones.
 While this can help, it also makes the API less canonical, further complicates caching, and requires client-side updates.